 Kerry Harvey was always the face of this campaign although the other two messages are equally powerful.
-Kerry would have been 29 today – 14th August 2018.
+Kerry would have been 29 on 14th August 2018.
 RIP Kerry.
 Read her diagnosis and treatment story by clicking here and here.
+Neuroendocrine Cancer.

 Clearly I would rather not be diagnosed with any cancer.
 But if I was to be brutally honest, I’m glad I wasn’t diagnosed with a more aggressive disease, otherwise I might not be here now enjoying life with my family.
 So I totally understand the motivations of this campaign and why I fully support the 2019 twitter message from one of its creators Ali Stunt (CEO of Pancreatic Cancer Action)

 Thanks for reading.